myappsngames/SNHU-CS305_Software-Security/README.md

 * By mitigating the risk of security breaches, it safeguards valuable assets and preserves a company’s reputation.
 Strong security practices can also provide a competitive advantage, setting a company apart in the market.
 Adherence to security regulations is essential to avoid legal complications and maintain a positive public image.
 Having a robust security posture also ensures business continuity, enabling operations to continue even in the face of security incidents.

 #### Which part of the vulnerability assessment was challenging or helpful to you?
+* Learning which algorithm cipher to implement was helpful.
+Providing a sound justification for the chosen encryption algorithm was both challenging and rewarding.

 #### How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?
+* I employed a robust encryption algorithm to safeguard data during transmission, and I established a secure connection using self-signed certificates.
+Additionally, I transitioned from HTTP to HTTPS to enable encrypted communication.
+Finally, I incorporated a checksum verification step to ensure data integrity throughout the transmission process.
+These comprehensive measures significantly enhanced the application’s security posture, protecting sensitive information from unauthorized access and tampering.

 #### How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?